adhdtech/DRP/README.md

 ## DRP
-Declarative Resource Protocol - a stateful, JSON based protocol for declaring and consuming resources.
+Declarative Resource Protocol - a JSON based Websocket subprotocol for declaring and consuming resources.

 ## Overview
 In legacy applications, resource dependencies are often statically defined.
 When a new service component is